 Our Lady of Guadalupe Church is also significant in the area of design, as it embodies the distinctive characteristics of a type, period, or method of construction and represents the work of a master.
 The exterior of Our Lady of Guadalupe Church was designated as Landmark No. 204 in 1993 in part for its architecture as an excellent example of a Mission Revival church building in San Francisco.
-According to the 1993 designation, it was also one of the first buildings in the country to be constructed of reinforced concrete.
-Following the destruction of the first church building in the 1906 earthquake and fire, the parish sought to reconstruct the structure with materials that could survive another disaster.
+Following the destruction of the first church building in the 1906 earthquake and fire, the parish sought to reconstruct the property with materials that could survive another disaster.
+The building is also significant as the work of master architect, Shea & Lofquist, who designed several of San Francisco's prominent Catholic churches.
+Lastly, Iglesia de Nuestra Señora de Guadalupe is significant for its highly ornate interior displaying Renaissance and Baroque ornamentation, including its interior murals painted by master artist, Luigi, Brusatori.